-There are a million and one guides online on how to do keyword research.
-But we have a screenshot of our spreadsheet, which was the end result of our keyword research.
+There are a million and one guides online on how to do keyword research and we have linked to ours here.
+And we have a screenshot of our spreadsheet, which was the end result of our keyword research.

 The end result should be a list of keywords and their respective search volumes.

 You can then decide if you feel it’s worth creating a page on your website to target that keyword, or not.